9 Notable Reasons to Become a Medical Assistant Now

-This hasty growth can likely be accredited to the Baby Boomer population, who are now requiring more medical attention as they age.
+This hasty growth can partially be accredited to the Baby Boomer population, who are now requiring more medical attention as they age.
 That direct medical care will be administered by physicians, but where there’s a physician, there tends to also be an MA providing a helping hand for all of those necessary medical procedures.

 2. You can enter the field quickly

 One of the biggest positives of medical assisting is that the job is accessible, especially when compared to some medical careers that can take years of college.
 The most straightforward path is earning a Medical Assisting Diploma, which can be completed in as few as 12 months in a traditional format or as few as 6-9 months in a subscription-based competency-based education format.2 Most Medical Assisting programs will incorporate a blend of classroom and laboratory work that include lessons in anatomy and medical terminology.

 Most aspiring medical assistants choose to take the Certified Medical Assistant (CMA) exam.
 The test requires a broad and intensive understanding of healthcare implementation, and although studying for hours and hours probably doesn’t sound ideal, all of the information gleaned will prove incredibly useful once you land your first job.

 Passing the exam earns participants the credential of CMA, as accredited by the American Association of Medical Assistants (AAMA).
-This credential isn’t required by all employers, but it can definitely increase your marketability in the field.
-It is highly coveted and will permanently mark you as a professional in your field.
+This credential isn’t required by all employers, but certainly has the potential to increase your marketability in the field.

 4. You can work in a variety of different settings